Overview

 Multiphase Circumgalactic Medium in Observations

 In my PhD thesis, I explored the nature of the complex gas flows in the galaxies’ circumgalactic medium (see figure at the top) using absorption lines detected in the spectra of background Quasars.
 My goal was to constrain the physical properties of these gas flows with the absorption lines that trace different phases in the CGM.
-The setup is the following: when the light emanating from a bright background source (e.g., quasar) passes through the CGM of a foreground galaxy, it can get absorbed and cause absorption dips in the spectrum at redshifts smaller than the quasar redshift.
+The setup is the following, when the light emanating from a bright background source (e.g., quasar) passes through the CGM of a foreground galaxy, it can get absorbed and cause absorption dips in the spectrum at redshifts smaller than the quasar redshift.

 The different absorption lines can trace different phases and physical processes in the CGM and help us understand their connection to galaxy properties and its environment.
-For e.g., MgII (Mg$^{+}$) and FeII (Fe$^{+}$) are tracers of the cold phase ($T \sim 10^4\, K$) of CGM, while CIV (C$^{3+}$) traces the warm-hot ($T \sim 10^5\,K$) CGM.
-In my project, I have explored the nature and origin of MgII absorbers in the CGM of star-forming and passive galaxies by characterizing their spatial distribution.
+For e.g., MgII (Mg$^{+}$, it’s a doublet line transition with wavelengths 2796 and 2803Å) and FeII (Fe$^{+}$, multiple lines) are tracers of the cold phase ($T \sim 10^4\, K$) of CGM, while CIV (C$^{3+}$, a doublet line transition with wavelengths 1548 and 1550Å) traces the warm-hot ($T \sim 10^5\,K$) CGM.
+In my thesis, I explored the nature and origin of MgII absorbers in the CGM of star-forming and passive galaxies as well as as in galaxy clusters by characterizing their spatial distribution.
 Understanding the connection between this gas and the galactic properties and its environment does provide more insights into the physical processes governing galaxy formation and evolution.

 The cool circumgalactic medium of galaxies

-In (Anand et al. 2021), I used the largest quasar catalogue from the SDSS Data Release 16 (DR16) to search for MgII absorbers in their spectra.
-Given large dataset (~ 1 million quasar spectra), I designed a novel automated pipeline to model the quasar continuum and search for MgII doublets in their spectra.
+In (Anand et al. 2021), I utilized the largest quasar catalog from the SDSS Data Release 16 (DR16) to search for MgII absorbers in their spectra.
+To achieve this, I developed an automated pipeline that models the quasar continuum and detects Mg II doublets in the spectra.
+The pipeline is highly parallelized and optimized, enabling the processing of thousands of quasar spectra within minutes.

 Quasar spectra (black) with NMF continuum (red) and detected MgII absorbers (Anand et al. 2021)